-By Email: You can reach us by email by sending a message to firstname.lastname@example.org.
+- By Email: You can reach us by email by sending a message to firstname.lastname@example.org.

 Things happen – sometimes your iPad flies from your hands and poof!
 Broken.
-Or sometimes you forget that you left it in your 3rd period class and you don’t realize it until the end of the day.
-Below are a couple of scenarios you may encounter if you lose or break your equipment:
+Or sometimes you forget that you left it in your 3rd period class, and you don’t realize it until the end of the day.
+Below are a few scenarios you may encounter:

 To make sure that you are completely ready, here are a few tips we would like to offer so that you’re ready for the coming school year:

-- Your New Trier password used when you want to check your email, use Google Docs, login to Canvas, or try to use a computer on campus.
+- Remember your passwords!
+Your New Trier password allows you to check your NTHS email, use school Google Docs, login to Canvas, or try to use a computer on campus.
 If you know you’ll have trouble remembering your passwords, try recording them somewhere secure, where you can quickly find them in case you forget.

-Do you know how to download apps from Self Service?
+- Do you know how to download apps from Self Service?
 Depending on the class, you may be asked to download an app from Self Service.
 If you do not remember how to download an app from Self Service, you can click here and follow the guide.